 Someone had previously stripped the varnish from the wood, but when I took the sections apart there was still some varnish left on the joined surfaces.
 This I stripped, then sanded all of the wood surfaces.

 Some of the wood screws that held the frame together broke off inside the wood when I tried to remove them.

 I used a brass tube mounted to my drill to extract the broken screw pieces.

-Wood dowels were then placed into the resulting 1/4 inch holes and glued in place.
+I placed wooden dowels into the resulting 1/4 inch holes and glued them in place.

 I then machined the surfaces flush on the milling machine.

 The balance is now completely disassembled and the wood sections repaired, stripped and sanded.

 The purpose of the slide mechanism shown above is to allow the movement of a weight across the scale on top of the balance.
 The slide allows this to be done without opening the front door, eliminating errors caused by air movement.